Alan Thompson (neurologist)

-Alan J. Thompson, MD, FMedSci, FRCP, FRCPI, is Dean of the Faculty of Brain Sciences at UCL; Pro-Provost for London at UCL; Garfield Weston Professor of Clinical Neurology and Neurorehabilitation at the UCL Queen Square Institute of Neurology.
+Alan J. Thompson is Dean of the Faculty of Brain Sciences at UCL; Pro-Provost for London at UCL; Garfield Weston Professor of Clinical Neurology and Neurorehabilitation at the UCL Queen Square Institute of Neurology.
 He is also a consultant neurologist at the University College London NHS Hospitals Foundation Trust working at the National Hospital for Neurology and Neurosurgery.
 He is Editor-in-Chief for Multiple Sclerosis Journal.

 Career

 He studied medicine at Trinity College Dublin, graduating in 1979.
 He subsequently trained in neurology at St Vincent’s/Adelaide Hospital, Dublin, gaining an MD under the supervision of Professor Michael Hutchinson; and at the Royal London Hospital, and in neurology and neurorehabilitation at Queen Square’s National Hospital for Neurology and Neurosurgery in London.
 He was the clinical director of the National Hospital for Neurology and Neurosurgery between 2003 and 2007.
 Between 2014 and 2020, he was Chair of the Neuroscience Academic Medical Centre for the UCLPartners Academic Health Science Centre.
 He was elected a Fellow of the Academy of Medical Sciences in 2015.
 He is an Emeritus Senior Investigator at the National Institute for Health Research (NIHR).